shubhrock777/Hierarchical-Clustering/README.md

 Problem Statement:
 1.)
 Perform clustering for the airlines data to obtain optimum number of clusters.
 Draw the inferences from the clusters obtained.
 Refer to EastWestAirlines.xlsx dataset.

+Problem Statement:
+2.)
+Perform clustering for the crime data and identify the number of clusters            formed and draw inferences.
+Refer to crime_data.csv dataset